 The majority of instances of conductive hearing loss are reversible, assuming there isn’t any irreversible damage to the parts of the middle ear, and with treatment the problem usually clears up in a short amount of time.
 In some cases a surgical procedure can help to correct the condition or a hearing aid may be fitted.

 Central hearing loss – Central hearing loss arises when a problem in the central nervous system blocks sound signals from being processed by the brain.
 The person affected can seemingly hear perfectly well, but cannot decode or interpret what is being said.
 Numerous cases involve a problem with the person’s capacity to adequately filter competing sounds.
 For instance, the majority of us can hold a conversation while there is traffic noise in the background, but individuals with central hearing loss have a really hard time with this.

 Mixed hearing loss – As suggested by the term, mixed hearing loss is a mixture of multiple types of hearing loss, in this case the combination of sensorineural and conductive hearing loss.
 Though there are a couple of other types of hearing loss, the combination of these 2 is most frequent.

-Functional hearing loss – A rare occurrence, this type of hearing loss does not have a psysiological explanation.
-This condition is due to psychological or emotional problem in which the person’s physical hearing is found to be normal, however they are not able to hear.
+Functional hearing loss – A rare occurrence, this type of hearing loss does not have a physiological explanation.
+This condition is due to psychological or emotional problems in which the person’s physical hearing is found to be normal, however they are not able to hear.